KSAH-42/ATS/README.md

 # ATS

-This project is actually under construction, there are some projects which doesn't contains any classes.
-Please, go back to this project few days later.
+This project is actually under construction, there are some projects which are empty.
+Please, go back in a few days.

 I create this project in order to explorer a different way to build client API using DDD approach.